DrewNull/optimizely-cms12-upgrade/README.md

 [Response Caching Middleware in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/middleware).
 The `[ResponseCache]` attribute should feel familiar.

-- Note that this is different than .NET Core's plain-vanilla "Response Caching" concept
+- Note that this is different than .NET Core's plain-vanilla "Response Caching" concept.
 - RCM does not account for whether the user is authenticated, unlike .NET Framework output caching.
 This is a significant departure from how output caching worked before.
 Do consider this when rendering content that could vary by user.
 - Be careful about the sequence in which you call `app.UseResponseCaching()`.
 It cannot be invoked before `app.UseCors()`.
-- ASP.NET Core introudces a new caching tool called [Cache Tag Helpers](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/built-in/distributed-cache-tag-helper).
+- ASP.NET Core introduces a new caching tool called [Cache Tag Helpers](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/built-in/distributed-cache-tag-helper).
-  This is represented as two new Razor elements, `<cache>` and `<distributed-cache>`, which facilitates the caching of server-rendered markup from within Razor, and can be used to achieve donut caching.
+  This is represented as two new Razor elements, `<cache>` and `<distributed-cache>`, which facilitate the caching of server-rendered markup from within Razor, and can be used to achieve donut caching.
 Although Optimizely does not have official helpers to manage `vary-by`, it's easy to imagine an extension for `<distributed-cache>` that uses Opti's `ISynchronizedObjectInstanceCache`